- Last Updated: Thursday, 28 June 2018 14:43

 Keeping your information safe and accurate

-We always keep your information securely, and have strict rules about how it can be used.
+We always keep your information securely, and have strict rules about who can access it and how it can be used.
 We do our best to keep it accurate and up-to-date, so we will often check it with you when you attend one of our hospitals.

 This leaflet describes the circumstances in which we may share your information with other organisations.
+We have a legal duty to keep information about you confidential.
 We expect all our partner organisations to apply the same strict security to your records as we do, and we make sure appropriate safeguards are in place before sharing any information.

 We will only share your information in strict accordance with the law, and we never use or sell it for commercial purposes.